 The visual field for humans with normal eyesight and healthy eyes is typically just under 180° horizontally, so a 180° field of view for a protective hood would seem to make sense.
 And that is a reasonable minimum target to allow the user to feel comfortable in the hood.
 With that field of view, a user with their head up and eyes straight ahead would have the same view as without the hood.
+At the same time, a vertical field of view may be equally important, and PAPRs should be evaluated based on how much they limit the downward vertical field of view.
+(6)

 However, additional factors must be considered in providing full and comfortable visual acuity for those who have to perform a variety of work functions while wearing the hood.
 For instance, in a hood with a 180° field of view, visualizing an object outside that range would require rotating the head.
-But if the hood were to have a larger field of view, say 300°-320°, it would be possible for the user to move his or her eyes only - a glance - to check an object on a table or a readout on a laboratory instrument.
+But if the hood were to have a larger field of view, say 300°- 320°, it would be possible for the user to move his or her eyes only - a glance - to check an object on a table or a readout on a laboratory instrument.
 This would allow a much more natural work posture and procedure.
-This is one of the primary reasons ILC Dover offers its Sentinel ClearTM Hood with a full 320° field of view.
+This is one of the primary reasons ILC Dover offers its Sentinel Clear XETM Hood with a full 320° field of view.